Setup Anti-Malware and Anti-Spam in Exchange Server 2016/2019

 Get-SenderReputationConfig | Format-List *Enabled*,*Proxy*,*Block*,*Ports*

 All these agents work on the mailbox server, and you need to install and configure them manually.
-But many administrators overlook the importance of anti-spam protection and face severe corruption issues in the Exchange.
-There is an in-built utility called ESEUTIL to repair the Exchange Server database using multiple switches, but they can further delete the corrupt data rather than recovering it.
+However, many administrators overlook the importance of anti-spam protection and face severe corruption issues in the Exchange.
+There is an in-built utility called ESEUTIL to repair the Exchange Server database using multiple switches, but it can further delete the corrupt data rather than recover it.

 Conclusion

+With these basic steps and commands, one can set up anti malware and anti spam in Exchange Server.
+However, there can also be instances when data loss or breaches occur even after enabling them.
 Here comes the Kernel for Exchange Server software at your rescue.
-Exchange Recovery software is a specialized data recovery software which can handle any corruption from the Exchange database and bring all the data back to you.
-It also recovers the accidentally deleted messages and saves them at any desired destination.
+The software is a specialized data recovery software which can handle corruption, recover accidentally deleted messages from the Exchange database, and bring all the data back to you.